wendux/DSBridge-Android/readme.md

 ## Javascript popup box

 For Javascript popup box functions (alert/confirm/prompt), DSBridge has implemented them  all  by default, if you want to custom them, override the corresponding  callback in WebChromeClient .
 The default dialog box  implemented by DSBridge is modal.
 This will block the UI thread.
 If you need modeless, please refer to `dwebview.disableJavascriptDialogBlock (bool disable)`.

+## Security

+Before Android 4.2 (API 17), `webview.addJavascriptInterface` has security vulnerabilities, and DSBridge doesn't use it under 4.2 of the devices.
+Meanwhile, in order to prevent Javascript from calling unauthorized native functions, all Java APIs must be annotated with "@JavascriptInterface" , so you can use DSBridge safely.